 Even if a network lacks a more holistic approach to monetization, it is not as if there is an alternative to paying the increase.
 “The counterfactual is to think what would happen to these businesses without live sports rights.
 They would simply implode,” said Enders.
 “Survival is the driver that hits the elbow when a network is writing a check for something 50% to 100% more expensive than they paid last year.
 Without MLB, TBS would become a general entertainment channel, and WarnerMedia would find it almost impossible to sustain carriage fees [not just for TBS, but the entirety of their portfolio].
 Long-term carriage of the sport on the network also makes baseball programming sellable to advertisers in a way that most of the material on TBS does not.
 Turner had to [renew the package], at basically any price, in order to [keep TBS] in business.”

-Sportico media rights guru Anthony Crupi agreed adding the need for sports programming will only increase “as affiliate revenue/reverse comp/retransmission consent fees [make up] a greater % of the broadcast/cable model—advertising now accounts for ~50% of CBS’s revenue haul, down from 65% just a few years ago.
-Next year, ESPN’s carriage fee will reach nearly $9.50 per sub per month, which means Bristol will rake in ~$9.35 billion simply for turning its signal on.
+Sportico media rights guru Anthony Crupi agreed, adding the need for sports programming will only increase “as affiliate revenue/reverse comp/retransmission consent fees [make up] a greater percentage of the broadcast/cable model—advertising now accounts for approximately 50% of CBS’s revenue haul, down from 65% just a few years ago.
+Next year, ESPN’s carriage fee will reach nearly $9.50 per sub per month, which means Bristol will rake in around $9.35 billion simply for turning its signal on.
 [The Disney subsidiary] can’t command those sort of nosebleed rates without the NFL, NBA and MLB.
 The same applies for [every other] rights holder.”

 (This story has been updated to correct advertising’s shares of CBS revenue in 2010 and 2019.)